Average PRK Eye Surgery costs are € 1,100, based on PRK Eye Surgery prices from 15 clinics.

 Please note that the PRK Eye Surgery prices listed on FlyMedi are the average price for PRK Eye Surgery procedures.
 Clinics may ask you to provide them with specific information about your medical condition in order to provide you a detailed cost estimate for PRK Eye Surgery procedures.
 To receive a personalized PRK Eye Surgery quote, please click HERE.

-Photorefractive Keratectomy or PRK eye surgery is a type of laser procedure, usually performed in order to correct a person’s vision and reduce their dependency on contact lens or glasses.
-PRK eye surgery uses very precise excimer laser to alter the shape of the cornea, effectively correcting any refractive errors such as astigmatism, farsightedness and nearsightedness.
+Photorefractive Keratectomyor PRK eye surgery is a type of laser procedure, frequently performed to treat the patient’s sight problems and decrease their dependency on contact lens or glasses.
+While performing the PRK eye surgery, a precise excimer laser is used to modify the shape of the cornea, effectively correcting any refractive errors such as astigmatism, farsightedness, and nearsightedness.

-Photorefractive Keratectomy or PRK eye surgery is very similar to LASIK eye surgery but there are advantages and disadvantages to each procedure.
+PRK eye surgery and LASIK eye surgery are very similar procedures, but there are different advantages and disadvantages to each procedure.

-● It’s suitable for patients with a very thin cornea
+● It can be performed for the patients who have a very thin cornea

 ● No risk of corneal flap complications